So, you've arranged to deliver your scrap car to a CarTakeBack scrap car recycling centre. Here's what happens next.

 You should take any documents you have for the scrap car with you such as the registration document (V5C/logbook), MOT certificate, handbook and any service history (don't worry if you don't have any of these documents as we'll still be able to accept your car), as well as any keys.
 Please also remove any personal belongings and any rubbish.
 Remember to remove the tax disc if you wish to claim back any remaining road tax.

 When you arrive at the CarTakeBack scrap car recycling centre you should park your scrap car safely in the designated area and make sure that you have removed all of your personal belongings, before reporting to the main reception.
 It helps if you hand over your printed confirmation containing your reference number.
 This will also guarantee your quote.

 Documents for your car

-You'll need to hand over any documents you have for the scrap car such as the V5C registration certificate (logbook), MOT certificate, handbook and any service history (don't worry if you don't have any of these documents as we'll still be able to accept your car), as well as any keys.
+You'll need to hand over any documents you have for the scrap car such as the MOT certificate, handbook and any service history, as well as any keys.
+If you have your V5C registration certificate (logbook), you should remove section 9 (V5C/3 Notification of sale or transfer) and hand over the rest to the operator. (don't worry if you don't have any of these documents as we'll still be able to accept your car).

 Proof of Identification

 In England and Wales the law requires you to provide a current photo card driving licence confirming your name, date of birth and address.
 Alternatively, you can provide another form of photo ID such as a passport, along with proof of your address, such as bank statement or utility bill.
 For a list of all accepted forms of identification, please click here.